 A. Penn Foster has open enrollment, which means classes start as soon as you enroll.

 A. Yes.
-This would need to be done through the Student CARE department.
+This would need to be done through the Student Services department.
 You can call Monday through Friday from 9am to 6pm, Eastern Time.
-Learn more about how to contact Student CARE.
+Learn more about how to contact Student Services.

 Q. Does Penn Foster provide laptops?